aut0poietic/ia-wc-pipleline/README.md

 ## Experiments

-So Here they are&mdash;The Experiments&mdash;in order:
+### Build Experiments

-### A lit-element Web Component with minimal Webpack
+#### A minimal lit-element Web Component with Webpack
  [webpack-stupid-wc](https://github.com/aut0poietic/ia-wc-pipleline/tree/master/webpack-stupid-wc) is my first attempt at creating a single file, fully enclosed
  Web Component based on LitElement.
 It works, but that's about all I can say for it.

-### A minimal, native Web Component with Webpack
+#### A minimal native Web Component with Webpack
  [webpack-simple-wc](https://github.com/aut0poietic/ia-wc-pipleline/tree/master/webpack-simple-wc) is a reduced attempt at creating a single file, fully enclosed Web Component using native JavaScript.
 It demonstrates that Webpack is probably not the way forward.

+#### A minimal, native Web Compoent with RollUp
+ [rollup-simple-wc](https://github.com/aut0poietic/ia-wc-pipleline/tree/master/rollup-simple-wc) is a reduced attempt at creating a single file, fully enclosed Web Component using native JavaScript.
+It's the first result that gives me some hope that my stupid idea isn't so stupid.
+Er, at least possible; It could still be stupid.

+#### Native Web Component with RollUp and External CSS
+ [rollup-ex-css-wc](https://github.com/aut0poietic/ia-wc-pipleline/tree/master/rollup-ex-css) is a working, nearly complete config.
+Webpack convinced me inlining the CSS would be hard.
+RollUp did it without any effort.

+### Component Experiments
+> There's nothing here yet&hellip; Still looking for some inspiration.

+### Integration Experiments

+> Sorry, not there yet.
+I have to sleep sometime.